 - "2.1.0 Communities, urban and rural, should contain a diversity of housing types to enable citizens from a wide range of economic levels and age groups to live within its boundaries and to ensure an adequate supply of affordable and attainable housing."
-[Framework Plan, page 131 - "2.1.8 Housing strategies are to be coordinated with availability of public facilities and services, including human services."
+[Framework Plan, page 13] - "2.1.8 Housing strategies are to be coordinated with availability of public facilities and services, including human services."
 [Framework Plan, page 14]

-Goal 9.0 states that the Economic Development Element is to "ensure that the type of economic development which occurs contributes to maintaining and improving the overall quality of life in the county."
+Goal 9.0 states that the Economic Development Element is to "ensure that the type of economic development which occurs contributes to maintaining and improving the overall Planning Commission Recommendation Page 4 of 9 quality of life in the county."
 [Framework Plan, page 21]